KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/usage.rst

 _`Library Layout`
 ^^^^^^^^^^^^^^^^^

-The *Library layout* is where most of the Ibl Sets management is done.
+The *Library layout* is where most of the IBL Sets management is done.

 This layout is built around 4 components: